EdiTomas/React-Graficas/README.md

 # *React-Graficas*

-Consist to make statidist graph with react, it's a simple example to calculate numbers or data that allow to see the behavior of each data.
+Consist to make statistics graph with react, it's a simple example to calculate numbers or data that allow to see the behavior of each data.